vLeov/php-chess/docs/media-board-to-png.md

-`Chess\Media\BoardToPng` converts a `Chess\Variant\Classical\Board` object to a PNG image.
+`Chess\Media\BoardToPng` converts a chess board object to a PNG image.
 Let's look at the methods available in this class through the following example.
-For further information please check out the tests in [tests/unit/Media/BoardToPngTest.php](https://github.com/chesslablab/php-chess/blob/master/tests/unit/Media/BoardToPngTest.php).
+For further information please check out these [tests](https://github.com/chesslablab/php-chess/blob/master/tests/unit/Media/BoardToPngTest.php).

 ---